CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 #### What kind of JOIN types do you know in SQL?
 Could you give examples?
 left join, right join, inner join, outer join, full join
 #### What are the constraints in sql?
-Constarints are rules that apply to data in a certain column of a table.
+Constraints are rules that apply to data in a certain column of a table.
 For e.g.: you can determine if a column should only consist of integers or be unique etc.
 #### What is a cursor in SQL?
 Why would you use one?
 An SQL cursor is meant to retrieve data one row at a time.
-It is best to use cursors to update data ro by row in a table.
+It is best to use cursors to update data row by row in a table.
 #### What are database indexes?
 When to use?
-Indexes are used to speed up data retrival from a database.
-The index keys are based on the tables’ columns.
+Indexes are used to speed up data retrieval from a database.
+The index keys are based on the table's columns.
 It is useful when we want to select some values of a large database.
 #### What are database transactions?
 When to use?
 A transaction is a unit of work that is performed against a database.
 Transactions are units or sequences of work accomplished in a logical order, whether in a manual fashion by a user or automatically by some sort of a database program.
 #### What kind of database relations do you know?
 How to define them?
 One to One Relationships
 One to Many and Many to One Relationships